RetiredWizard/RGBMatrixDisp/README.md

     Colors all pixels the given color.
 The color value can be 0-7.

-.. py:method:: RGBMatrix.**input(prompt=None,silent=False)**
+.. py:method:: RGBMatrix.**input(prompt=None,optimize=True,silent=False)**

     Displays a prompt if provided and waits for user input.
-While waiting the RGB matrix display is refreshed.
+While waiting the RGB matrix display is refreshed using the specified optimize value (see RGBMatrix.**refresh**).
 If the slient parameter is set to True, the users input is not echoed/displayed.

-.. py:method:: RGBMatrix.**sleep(seconds,slow=False)**
+.. py:method:: RGBMatrix.**sleep(seconds,optimize=True)**

     sleeps for a given number of seconds.
-While sleeping the RGB matrix display is refreshed.
+While sleeping the RGB matrix display is refreshed using the specified optimize value (see RGBMatrix.**refresh**).
-    If the slow parameter is set to True, display speed optimizations will be turned off resulting in more flicker but a more uniform display brigtness across rows.

 .. py:method:: RGBMatrix.**off()**

     Turns the display off.

-.. py:method:: RGBMatrix.**refresh()**
+.. py:method:: RGBMatrix.**refresh(optimize=True)**

     Refreshes the RGB matrix display.
 This function must be performed as frequently as possible.
+If the optimize parameter is left as True, any row that has the same framebuffer values as the previously displayed row will be be displayed without shifting the color values from the framebuffer.
+With some display patterns this can signficantly increase the refresh speed, however it can also result in an uneven brightness of rows since some rows spend more time being displayed while the shift registers are being filled.
+Setting optimize to False disables this optimization.

 .. py:method:: RGBMatrix.**sendrow(row)**